kaiiiichen/kaiiiichen.github.io/content/projects/SudoSodoku.md

    * Change the **Team** to your own Apple Developer account.
    * *Note: If you are on a Free Developer Account, iCloud capabilities will be disabled.
 The app will automatically fallback to local storage.*
 4. Run:
-   Connect your iPhone or select a Simulator and press Cmd \+ R.
+   Connect your iPhone or select a Simulator and press `Cmd + R`.

 ## **🤝 Contributing**